eranash100/Eranash100Libs/README.md

         }
     }

 STEP 2: Go to your app gradle ("build.gradle(app)")

 2.2: Add the line below to "dependencies" section

-    implementation 'com.github.eranash100:Eranash100Libs:2.0.0'
+    implementation 'com.github.eranash100:Eranash100Libs:3.0.0'

+STEP 3: Click on "Sync Now" nearby the top right corner

-And the implementation done!
+And the implementation done! (;